The Broadcast Pioneers of Philadelphia is a federally recognized, state chartered 501(c)(3) non-profit corporation serving Philadelphia since 1962.

 PLEASE RESERVE NOW!

-NAHPPY NEW YEAR!
-Our next Broadcast Pioneers luncheon (and our first for 2013) is "Broadcasting and the Presidency."
-It will be held at the Bala Golf Club, 2200 Belmont Avenue in Philadelphia on Wednesday, January 16th (that's the third Wednesday of the month).
-Meet and Greet at 12 noon with lunch at 12:30 pm.
-Cost is just $28 per person.
-Our MC will be Broadcast Pioneers member Dom Giordano of WPHT Radio.
-Hear from broadcast journalists who have interviewed Presidents of the United States.
+Our next Broadcast Pioneers luncheon is "All Things Sports, 2013 Style."
+It will be held at the Bala Golf Club, 2200 Belmont Avenue in Philadelphia on Wednesday, February 20th (that's the third Wednesday of the month).
+Meet and greet is at 12 noon and lunch will be served at 12:30 pm.
+Our MC is Joe Pellegrino, former Sports Director at WPVI and sportscaster at WCAU-TV.

-At the January luncheon, we'll have our new golden Broadcast Pioneers Lapel Pins.
-They are brand new and can be obtained with a donation of $7 or two pins for a donation of $10 or more.
+At the February luncheon, we'll have our new golden Broadcast Pioneers Lapel Pins.
+They can be obtained with a donation of $7 or two pins for a donation of $10 or more.

 It all takes place at the beautiful and historic Bala Golf Club, 2200 Belmont Avenue (across the street from the State Police) in the Wynnefield section of Philadelphia.
 Only minutes away from Channels 6, 10 and 17 and the radio stations in Bala Cynwyd.
 Call now for reservations.
 (856) 365-5600!
 Don't miss this one!